awnist/js-traverse-async/README.md

     });
 ```

-# Stopping the entire queue
+# The queue object

-traverse-async returns an object on each traverse that allows you to kill the whole queue when necessary.
+traverse-async returns an object on each traverse that allows you to perform functions on the current queue.

+## break

+Kill the whole queue when necessary.

 ```
     var queue = traverse(object, function(node, next){